aboutsummaryrefslogtreecommitdiff

 (use-package! pearl

-:commands (pearl-menu pearl-list-issues pearl-new-issue
+:commands (pearl-menu pearl-list-issues pearl-create-issue

 :init